Lingzhi-Ouyang/Almost-Strong-Consistency-Cassandra/experiment/README.md

 # Almost-Strong-Consistency-Cassandra

 Implementations, experiments and results of ASC based on modified Cassandra.

+To conduct our experiments, **Openjdk 8 JDK / Oracle Java 8**  and **Python 2.7** are required.
+[PyPy](http://pypy.org) is optional.

 There are 4 main directories here:

 * *bin* : Main entry of the experiments.
   * *workload_test.sh* :